RyanJGray/AlienIsolation.SDK/README.md

 With this level of control over the game, it becomes possible to change the state of the game in real-time.

 There will, of course, be limitations because of the original code that was written by Creative Assembly.
-There is not much that we can do about this, as the game's source code is not open-source or in the public domain.
+There is not much that we can do about this, as the game and its engine are not open-source.

 ---